CiaranMoran27/pands-project2021/README.md

 **2.3 Linear Discriminant Analysis and Machine learning**<br/>

 Today LDA is a generalization of Fishers Linear discriminant, labelled as a supervised classification method that has the potential to separate two or more classes [Gonzalez, J, 2018] (species in the case of Iris data set).
 As detailed by Gonzalez (2018), the separation algorithm works by a reduction technique where the data is projected onto a lower-dimensional space, while retaining the class-discriminatory information.
-Although this reduction technique allows for linear classification it is important to note that the model does have two underlying assumptions which are described by Brownlee (2016):
+Although this reduction technique allows for linear classification it is important to note that the model does have two underlying assumptions [2]:
 1. The data distribution is Gaussian, i.e is shaped like a bell curve.
 2. Each class has the same covariance matrix.